Esri/arcgis-maps-sdk-kotlin-samples/generate-offline-map/README.md

 ## Additional information

 The creation of the offline map can be fine-tuned using [parameter overrides for feature layers](https://github.com/Esri/arcgis-runtime-samples-android/tree/master/java/generate-offline-map-overrides), or by using [local basemaps](https://github.com/Esri/arcgis-runtime-samples-android/tree/master/java/generate-offline-map-with-local-basemap) to achieve more customised results.
+Also, this sample uses the GeoViewCompose Toolkit module to be able to implement a Composable MapView.

 ## Tags

-download, offline, save, web map
+download, geoviewcompose, offline, save, web map